okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 documentation about the download facility as well as about the data files.

-Another example is the District of Columbia OCTO’s Data Catalogue, which allows data to be downloaded in CSV and XLS format, in addition to live feeds of the data.
+Another example is the District of Columbia OCTO’s Data Catalogue, which allows data to be downloaded in CSV and XLS format in addition to live feeds of the data.

 via the data access protocol